IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ui-components.md

-In contrast to the Android class [`AppCompatTextView`](https://developer.android.com/reference/androidx/appcompat/widget/AppCompatTextView), this control also provides predefined options for:
+In contrast to the Android class [`AppCompatTextView`](https://developer.android.com/reference/androidx/appcompat/widget/AppCompatTextView), this control also provides predefined option for; Vertical alignment.

-- Text appearance.
-- Font weight.
-- Vertical alignment.

 Examples of [`TtTextView`](TTIVI_ANDROID_TOOLS_API)s configured in various ways: